-Notification of Illegal Drug and Alcohol Policy and Implementation Program required to sign the attached form acknowledging receipt of the copy, understanding of the program, understanding of the requirements of adherence, and understanding of the possibility of corrective action, up to and including dismissal from the School.
+At the beginning of this program, each student will be given a copy of this Illegal Drug and Alcohol Policy and Implementation Program.
+As this policy may be modified from time-to-time students will be provided with updates.
+The student will be required to sign the attached form acknowledging receipt of the copy, understanding of the program, understanding of the requirements of adherence, and understanding of the possibility of corrective action, up to and including dismissal from the school.